Protests erupt after Wisconsin police shoot Black man | DW | 24.08.2020

 Police wearing riot gear deployed in lines near public buildings and armored rescue vehicles remained in place after a curfew was imposed until 7 a.m.

-A video posted on social media appeared to show the shooting, with three officers pointing their weapons at the man, identified as Jacob Blake.
+A video posted on social media showed the shooting, with three officers pointing their weapons at the man, identified as Jacob Blake.
 They appeared to have shot the man several times as he opened the driver's side door of a vehicle and leaned into it.

 The Kenosha Police Department said the officers were responding to a domestic incident.
 The department did not provide more details of what led to the shooting, but said Blake had been transferred to a hospital in Milwaukee for treatment.